light pipe refraction green led color

 Optical-grade acrylic can provide the flexibility, performance and affordability to get the illumination job done.
 Typically made of PMMA (polymethylmethacrylate), acrylic light pipes will be superior due to their:

-- High light transmittance – PMMA allows 92% of light to pass through it, which is more than glass or other plastics.
+• High light transmittance – PMMA allows 92% of light to pass through it, which minimizes light loss compared to glass or other plastics.

-- UV stability – because PMMA also has a high resistance to UV’s damaging rays, it’s suitable for outdoor applications or other use cases with exposure to UV light.
+• UV stability – because PMMA also has a high resistance to UV’s damaging rays, it’s suitable for outdoor applications or other use cases with exposure to UV light.
 Colors stay intact, too — even during abuse from ultraviolet light.
+The path light takes through acrylic light pipes is crucial for performance, as it ensures optimal illumination and minimal light loss.

-- Cost effectiveness – compared to polycarbonate solutions, acrylic light pipes are slightly less expensive, making them the preferred option for panels with multiple indicators.
+• Cost effectiveness – compared to polycarbonate solutions, acrylic light pipes are slightly less expensive, making them the preferred option for panels with multiple indicators.
+Additionally, the features of acrylic light pipes, such as customizable shapes and sizes, enhance their versatility and application in various designs.

 More applications for light pipes